Calculating Your Taxes

 When to consider the standard deduction

 If your financial situation is straightforward, the standard deduction might be the best and simplest choice.
-The standard deduction for 2014 is $6,200 for single filers, $12,400 for married filing jointly and $9,100 for head of household.
+The standard deduction typically changes each year.
+You can find the current standard deduction on the IRS website, based on whether you are single filer, married filing jointly, or head of household.

 When to consider itemizing deductions

-If you pay a lot in state income taxes, have a mortgage on your home, give a lot to charity, have paid extensive medical bills or manage a lot of investments, you might be better off taking the extra time to itemize your deductions.
+If you pay a lot in state income taxes, have a mortgage on your home, give a lot to charity, have paid extensive medical bills, you might be better off taking the extra time to itemize your deductions.

 Examples of legitimate itemized deductions: